Apachi1337/my-devops-journey/linux/OverTheWire - Level 16.md

 1. Understanding the use of `echo` in combination with openssl to automate the process of sending data securely.
 2. Learning how to use nc to scan a range of ports and identify which ones have active services running.
 3. Understanding file permissions and how to set them correctly using `chmod` for security-sensitive files like SSH keys.
-4. Developing the ability to interact with network services by sending data over various ports, both encrypted and unencrypted.